m0t0k1ch1/scalatra-slick/README.md

 > container:start
 ```

-before you open the applicatin, you have to create tables and load data
+Before you open the applicatin, you have to create tables and load data.

-* Create Tables
+* create tables
 [http://localhost:8080/db/create-tables](http://localhost:8080/db/create-tables)

-* Load Data
+* load data
 [http://localhost:8080/db/load-data](http://localhost:8080/db/load-data)

-then, you can open the application
+Then, you can open the application.

-* Index
+* show index
 [http://localhost:8080](http://localhost:8080)

-if you reset the application, drop tables
+If you reset the application, drop tables.

-* Drop Tables
+* drop tables
 [http://localhost:8080/db/drop-tables](http://localhost:8080/db/drop-tables)